hyosung11/Launch-School/Courses/journal.md

 10:11 Still studying Elaine's notes and adding to my glossary.

 13:48 I forgot to answer my daily scrum questions.
 I'm now ready to head out an play ping pong.

+## 20211011 월요일

+08:30 The kids are off of school today and I haven't done any studying since Friday.
+I'm tired and bored of coding right now.
+Actually, I just want to get this written assessment done.
+I don't think I'm ready to take it yet though.
+I feel sluggish and low energy lately but I'm not sure why.

+09:01 Stopping studying to hang out with the kids.
+Elaine got into the weeds with arrays in a way that I don't think is necessary for the written assessment.
+So not sure how much to copy into my glossary.
+Step back and reflect.